 A fundamental question is whether a single impurity can induce multiple-EP, resulting macroscopic quantum phenomena in a many-body system.
+It is possible according to the conclusion in reference \cite{WPPRB}.
+The key point is how to construct such a system.
 Considering an extreme but simplest case, $2N$ non-degeneracy energy levels become $N$ energy levels by pairing coalescing.
 We dub the resulting set of energy levels as coalescing spectrum.
-In this situation, the manifestation of macroscopic effect is not surprising.\ In recent work, it has been shown that a continuous change of an asymmetric hopping strength can induce a sudden change of the single-particle spectral statistics, which results in non-analytic behavior of some macroscopic quantities \cite{WP}.
-In addition \cite{ZXZ2}, an EP with the order of the size of the system is created by a single impurity in an $N$-site quantum spin chain.
-Motivated by these works, we investigate the mechanism of the appearance of single-particle coalescing spectrum (high-order EP for many-particle spectrum) induced by a single non-Hermitian impurity.
+In this situation, every fermion obeys exceptional dynamics simultaneously for half-filling case.
+The dynamics of an $N$ -fermion state naturally results in a macroscopic effect in the thermodynamic limit.
+So that the manifestation of macroscopic effect is not surprising.
+In recent work, it has been shown that a continuous change of an asymmetric hopping strength can induce a sudden change of the single-particle spectral statistics, which results in non-analytic behavior of some macroscopic quantities~\cite{WP}.
+In addition ~\cite{ZXZ2}, an EP with the order of the size of the system is created by a single impurity in an $N$-site quantum spin chain.
+Motivated by these works, we investigate the mechanism of the appearance of single-particle coalescing spectrum (high-order EP~\cite{ZSM,HH,JS,KD,Jin5} for many-particle spectrum) induced by a single non-Hermitian impurity.